iFission/50.044-System-Security-2021-Labs/documentation/docs/labs/lab1/README.md

 ### **Exercise 1**

 Study the web server's C code (in `zookd.c` and `http.c`), and find one example of code that allows an attacker to overwrite the return address of a function. **Hint: look for buffers allocated on the stack**.
-Write down a description of the vulnerability in the `Assignment document`.
+Write down a description of the vulnerability.
 For your vulnerability, describe the buffer which may overflow, how you would structure the input to the web server (i.e., the HTTP request) to overflow the buffer and overwrite the return address, and the call stack that will trigger the buffer overflow (i.e., the chain of function calls starting from `process_client`).

 It is worth taking your time on this exercise and familiarizing yourself with the code, because your next job is to exploit the vulnerability you identified.
 In fact, you may want to go back and forth between this exercise and [Exercises 2](#exercise-2) and [3.2](#exercise-3-2), as you work out the details and document them.
 That is, if you find a buffer overflow that you think can be exploited, you can use Exercises 2 and 3 to figure out if it indeed can be exploited.
 It will be helpful to draw a stack diagram like the figures in [Smashing the Stack in the 21st Century](https://thesquareplanet.com/blog/smashing-the-stack-21st-century/).